-Jury duty has never been popular thing to do.
+Jury duty has never been a popular thing to do.
 Jury trials are often long, boring, and convoluted – and with personal anxieties over health and financial issues mounting — jury duty will become even more unpopular, especially since jury pay remains persistently low and uneven across the country.

 As the courts in Ontario slowly start to re-open, civil jury trials will resume.
 According to a recent CBC article, a survey found that the only thing Canadians rated worse than jury duty was volunteering at a hospital during the pandemic.